EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: Experiments

-\paragraph{Hungarian vs Sinkhorn-Knopp} We investigate the impact of a differentiable assignment matrix with the Sinkhorn-Knopp algorithm against a fixed assignment matrix from the Hungarian algorithm in the process of training.
-In \autoref{sinkhorn_effectiveness}, we present the training and validation curve on the BBBP and HIV datasets.
+\paragraph{Hungarian vs Sinkhorn-Knopp.} We investigate the impact of a differentiable assignment matrix with the Sinkhorn-Knopp algorithm against a fixed assignment matrix from the Hungarian algorithm in the process of training.
+In \autoref{sinkhorn_effectiveness}, we present the training and validation curve on the HIV dataset.
 In general, the Sinkhorn-Knopp algorithm shows a more stable learning process than the Hungarian algorithm.
-The training loss with Hungarian has not been stabilized after 40 epochs in BBBP and 20 epochs in HIV datasets.
+The training loss with Hungarian has not been stabilized after 20 epochs in HIV datasets.
 Moreover, the validation loss of Sinkhorn-Knopp is consistently lower than Hungarian after certain iterations.
 We conjecture that the non-smooth loss surface of Hungarian makes the gradient descent work hard, and eventually, the model fails to reach a good local minimum, whereas the smooth loss surface of Sinkhorn-Knopp results in a better performance despite being an approximation of Hungarian.

-\subsection{Qualitative analysis}
+\subsection{Qualitative Analysis}

 To examine how the results of the learned distance are reflected in the augmented graph, we conduct an experiment with a lollipop dataset whose structural properties are easily visualized.
 The $(m,n)$-\emph{lollipop} graph consists of a head, a complete graph with $m$ nodes, and a tail, a chain structured $n$ nodes.
 The lollipop dataset consists of graphs with varying $m$ and $n$.
-The label of a graph is the size of the head, i.e., $m$. \autoref{fig:correspondence-path} displays examples of the trained graph edit distances and the corresponding edit path for positive and negative pairs.
+The label of a graph is the size of the head, i.e., $m$. \autoref{fig:correspondence-path} displays examples of the trained graph edit distances and the corresponding edit path.
 With a positive pair, the learned graph edit distance substitutes the head nodes from the source graph for those of the target graph.
 Eventually, it maintains the complete subgraph of the head along the edit path.
-Whereas with a negative pair, the head nodes of the source graph are deleted first, and those of the target graph are inserted later.
-We also observe that the insertion and deletion costs of head nodes are more expensive than those of tail nodes, making the distance between the negative pair long.
 Additionally, we present the assigned cost for substitution to each node in \autoref{appendix:further analysis on lollipop}, which consistently shows the effectiveness of the cost function for \model.